salesforce/omakase/readme.md

 ### Scripts

-You can run some utilty classes or perf tests by using the scripts under `bin`.
+You can run some utility classes or perf tests by using the scripts under `bin`.
 For example

     bin/run.sh